M.S. in Counseling Psychology: Careers and Internships

 - Virginia Commonwealth University (Counseling Psyc)

 Most students in the program are in the practitioner specialization, which requires one 100-hour practicum and a 600-hour internship.
 The 600-hour internship represents the gold standard in master’s level training.
-In fall of 2017, we had students working at 30 mental health organizations in the Baltimore area.
+We routinely have students working at over 40 mental health organizations in the Baltimore area every year.

-All counseling tracks require at least one semester of practicum.
+All counseling psychology programs of study require at least two semesters of clinical work.
 Our practicum course meets the State of Maryland Licensed Clinical Professional Counselor licensure requirement for a course in field experience.
 These experiences provide connections to professionals already working in the field, as well as leads to potential jobs.
 UBalt students can look for possible practicum sites through UBworks (log into MyUB and click on the UBworks icon).

 - All Walks of Life, LLC